Check out video from our sister station WEYI:

 In a hall inside a Michigan church called The Bridge, visitors come across the pastor's office and a galvanized watering trough used for baptisms.

 The Flint-area house of worship has opened a county-licensed tattoo parlor, called Serenity Tattoo, inside its doors.

-The Rev. Steve Bentley says he's doing everything he can to open The Bridge to people who have never felt comfortable at atraditional church.
+The Rev. Steve Bentley says he's doing everything he can to open The Bridge to people who have never felt comfortable at a